-A preset is a copy of a design element, saved in a separate file, or in the document.
+A preset is a copy of an attribute or a design element, saved in a separate file, or in the document.
 Presets can be reused by copying into objects and the document.
 Examples of presets include: colors, gradients, shapes, effects, and others.
 Creating and using presets is done by copying the attribute, without creating links to the preset.
 If the original atribute is modified the place where the preset is used is not changed.

 Presets are used when creating collections of reusable design elements, that can be shared outside of a document.
 For example, VectorStyler provides a set of gradient presets, that can be reused in a document.
-Modifying a previously used preset will not result in any change on the previous uses of that preset.
+Modifying a preset will not result in any change on the previous uses of that preset.

 Presets are similar to the concept of swatches and assets in other applications, with many important differences and additions.

 - Presets can store not just colors, but many other attributes that may be used in a design.

 - Presets are organized by the type of the attribute.
 There are separate files for color presets or shape presets.

 - Presets are also organized into groups.
 Each group can have multiple preset files with different types.